How to Get Rid Of That Dog Pee Smell in Your Carpet

 Your dog has peed on the carpet.
 You know he has.
 Even if you can’t smell it right away, as soon as you lean into your 15-minute mat workout on the living floor, you get that faint familiar whiff of pee.
 And if you can smell it, you better believe your dog can smell it!
 And what about guests?
 Can they smell dog pee in your house?
 Shudder!

 Pee is the bane of any pet parents’ existence.
 You’ve cleaned it, re-cleaned it, and probably cleaned it yet again.
 And yet the smell is still there.
-How do you get rid of that dog pee smell in your carpet for good?
+So you frantically type in “how to get rid of dog pee smell in carpet for good” in the Google search bar.

-First, let’s talk about why your dog pees in the house.
-It doesn’t do any good to keep cleaning if your dog is just going to return to repeat his crime.
+Now you’re here!
+But first, let’s talk about why your dog pees in the house.
+It doesn’t do any good to keep cleaning pee stains if your dog is just going to return to repeat his crime.

 While every dog’s physiology and psychology are unique, there are some very typical reasons why dogs pee in the house.
 And once you identify your dog’s reason, or his “tinkle type,” you can work to correct the problem, clean up the pee one last time, and finally be rid of the smell.